drowelf/usefulinfo/marp_stuff.md

 - To create a PDF, I run `./make_pdf.sh`

 That's it.
 Making changes to  my slides is as easy as editing the text in `slides.md`.

+### Using My Presentations

+Marp renders your markdown presentation code into a working static HTML presentation.
+Thus, to show your presentation, just drag `slides.html` into your browser!
+I do the following:

+- Drag `slides.html` into Firefox
+- Click the Presenter's View Icon on the right side of the slide navigation bar at the bottom, which creates another webpage showing the presenter's view.
+- I keep the presenter's view page on the primary monitor where I can see it and I drag the normal presentation window onto the external monitor so the audiene can see it.
+- moving around in presenter's view automatically controls the audience view.
+- Note: To show videos, you have to press start/stop/etc. on the normal presentation window.
+- When done, just close the slideshow browser tabs and you're done.

 ---